ScottArbeit/Grace/README.md

 [^git]: Grace currently uses Git for its source control, and runs Grace in the same directory as a means of testing.
 Officially self-hosting Grace's source code on Grace will, of course, happen when it's safe to.

-[^pr]: They're not "pull requests" for Grace because there isn't a "pull" gesture in Grace.
+[^pr]: They're not really "pull requests" because there isn't a "pull" gesture in Grace.
+It's still a "PR", though.

-[^stream]: One application of taking a streaming perspective on the event log that we hope to create is in detecting invalid sequences of events in Grace that would indicate bugs and/or attacks.
+[^stream]: One thing I'd like to do with the event log as a stream: detect invalid sequences and frequencies of events in Grace that would indicate bugs or attacks.

 [^mauilinux]: Grace will have a native Linux app if the [.NET MAUI team adds support for Linux Desktop](https://github.com/dotnet/maui/discussions/339), which you should totally go give a thumbs-up to.

-[^gitexport]: By default, Grace will export the latest state of each branch into a `git bundle` file.
-Exporting an entire Grace repository to Git can be an expensive operation, and isn't expected to be a commonly-used feature.
-Live two-way synchronization between Grace and Git is a non-goal.
+[^gitexport]: Grace will export the latest state of each branch into a `git bundle` file.
+Exporting an entire Grace repository, including history, to a Git repository probably won't be supported, but maybe someone else will write it.
+(There are, no doubt, a lot of edge cases to be found the hard way in that translation, and it's a very low priority item for me.)
+Live two-way synchronization between Grace and Git is a non-goal, for the same reason.